CodeByHarri/Candlestick-Trading-Analysis-Strategy/README.md

-# CandleStick Trading, Analysis & Strategy
+# Candlestick Trading, Analysis & Strategy

 In the following notebook a candlestick plot is made with buy and sell signals.
 Data in read in using Yahoo Finance.
 CandlesStick patterns are found using Ta-Lib.
 The sub plots are interchangable.
 A few examples included in the notebook are: